 I don’t want to beat a dead horse but sometimes you need to so the point comes across clearly.

-The idea of cleaning eating is great.
+The idea of clean eating is great.
 But like most things, context matters.
 And if eating clean is becoming an unhealthy obsession that affects why you eat, how you eat, and your relationships – is it still a healthy practice?

-Putting eating into perspective
+Putting clean eating into perspective

-Clean eating encourages you to eat higher quality food more often and that matters.
+Clean eating encourages you to eat higher-quality food more often and that matters.
 Most of us can agree that eating nutritious food is good for us.
 But it can also be tough.

 It’s not always going to be delicious It’s probably going to mean spending more time prepping food and grocery shopping.

-You’ll have times where finances are tight and you need to budget and this may affect how you shop.
+You’ll have times when finances are tight and you need to budget and this may affect how you shop.
 You are going to want to eat out, socialize over drinks, and get ice cream on a date.
 You’re going to prepare meals and forget them as you rush out the door one morning.

 All of your meals are not going to look like the recipe you found on Instagram.
 They’re not going to taste like the meal you had at that restaurant last Saturday night.